A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Deep Learning Techniques for Relation Extraction

 \subsubsection{\textbf{Position-level Embeddings}}

-In addition, \citeauthor{yan2019relation} \shortcite{yan2019relation} proposed to use \textbf{position-enhanced embeddings} for text representations in RE, and experimental results demonstrated that adding position information could sufficiently exploit the relative distance of the target entity pairs. \citeauthor{yuan2019cross} \shortcite{yuan2019cross} encoded the position information in sentences, which can be formulated as follows: first, for a sentence, transform the word at position $i$ into a pre-trained word vector $v_i$ \cite{mikolov2013efficient}.
+In addition, \citeauthor{yan2019relation} \shortcite{yan2019relation} proposed using \textbf{position-enhanced embeddings} for text representations in RE, and experimental results demonstrated that adding position information could sufficiently exploit the relative distance of the target entity pairs. \citeauthor{yuan2019cross} \shortcite{yuan2019cross} encoded the position information in sentences, which can be formulated as follows: first, for a sentence, transform the word at position $i$ into a pre-trained word vector $v_i$ \cite{mikolov2013efficient}.
 Then, they calculate the relative distances to the target entities (i.e., $d_1$ and $d_2$) in the sentence and look up the position embedding table \cite{zeng2014relation} to find their position embeddings $p_{d_1}$ and $p_{d_2}$.
 Here, the position embedding table is randomly initialized and further updated during the processing of training.
 The word representation $w_i$ is represented by concatenating $v_i$ with $p_{d_1}$ and $p_{d_2}$.
-After repeating these steps, each sentence would be transformed into a fixed-sized matrix $C=[w_i, w_2, \cdots, w_m]^T$, where $m$ is the maximum length of the sentence in whole input data, and $w_i$ is a fixed-length vector.
-The sentences short than $m$ are padded with zero vectors. \citeauthor{zeng2015distant} \shortcite{zeng2015distant, zeng2014relation} proposed to use position embeddings for feature extraction in RE, and their results show that adding position information is superior to only using word information. \citeauthor{zeng2014relation} \shortcite{zeng2014relation} exploited the position information to encode the relative distances to the target entity pairs. \citeauthor{zhang2017position} \shortcite{zhang2017position} augmented the word representations with extra distributed representations of word position by combing the LSTM model with an entity position-aware attention.
+After repeating these steps, each sentence is transformed into a fixed-sized matrix $C=[w_i, w_2, \cdots, w_m]^T$, where $m$ is the maximum length of the sentence in whole input data, and $w_i$ is a fixed-length vector.
+Sentences shorter than $m$ are padded with zero vectors. \citeauthor{zeng2015distant} \shortcite{zeng2015distant, zeng2014relation} proposed using position embeddings for feature extraction in RE, and their results show that adding position information is superior to only using word information. \citeauthor{zeng2014relation} \shortcite{zeng2014relation} exploited the position information to encode the relative distances to the target entity pairs. \citeauthor{zhang2017position} \shortcite{zhang2017position} augmented the word representations with extra distributed representations of word position by combining the LSTM model with an entity position-aware attention.